tadad/real-democracy/content/writing/tech-and-the-legal-system.md

 Unlike blockchains, LLMs are built to handle fuzzier, language-based disputes and could easily replace judges.
 They speak our lanaguage and are able to navigate the gray zones.

-It is not hard to reimagine the court system lawyers are prompt engineers to an LLM judge.
+It is not hard to imagine a court system where judges are LLMs and lawyers are prompt engineers.
 Cases could be heard and ruled in a matter of minutes instead of months; a criminal trial could be resolved on the spot; jail time starts after a verdict, not before; Civil disputes are adjudicated instantly; bandwidth explodes.
 Paradoxically, this will drastically increase litigation: if it takes 5 minutes to sue someone, why not?